BePalm89/wanderCard/README.md

 - Validation and Send Button: The "Send Postcard" button remains disabled until all form inputs are valid.
 Once the postcard is successfully sent, the user is redirected to the Visited Page.
 - Navigation Links: Easy access to other sections of the app, such as Home, Favorites, Visited, or Postcards pages, using React Router Links.

+### Demo:

+The project has been deployed and is now accessible at https://wander-card-qudwc3bzt-bepalm89s-projects.vercel.app .